 on those days you don't yell.
 Every day you stick to your plan, you’re growing roots.

-easy, you'd already be doing it.
+If change were easy, you'd already be doing it.
 So focus on today, right now.
-You have a choice between love and something else -- fear, or being right, or indulging
+You have a choice between love and something else -- fear, or being right,

-in a tantrum.
+or indulging in a tantrum.
 Choose love.
 Then, repeat.
 Over and over again, all day long.
 It's really hard, but it gets easier.
-You can do anything for an hour.
+You can do anything

+for an hour.
 From there, it isn't such a big stretch to go a whole afternoon.
-Before you know it, you've clocked a day, and then a week, of your new life.
+Before you know it, you've clocked a day, and then a week, of your new

 Check your plan every single day.
 Give yourself lavish positive reinforcement for every day that you take a step forward – which should be often, since